pikvm/pikvm/docs/edid.md

 * Create the new EDID file `/root/edid.hex` (examples of file contents are shown below).
 * Apply EDID using the command `kvmd-edidconf --edid=/root/edid.hex --apply`.
 * DO NOT REBOOT the PiKVM.
 Just your PC.
 Check the UEFI/BIOS or the OS.
-* If everything works, you can write the same data to `/etc/kvmd/tc358743-edid.hex`.
+* If everything is working, you can make this config permanent: `kvmd-edidconf --import=/root/edid.hex`.
+This command will write the EDID to `/etc/kvmd/tc358743-edid.hex` in a pretty format.
 * Switch filesystem to RO-mode: `ro`.